Skip to Content

 For many couples in Massachusetts, the prenuptial agreement—or “antenuptial agreement”—is often viewed through a single lens: protection in the event of a divorce.
 However, this narrow perspective overlooks a critical legal reality.
 In the Commonwealth, a prenuptial agreement is not merely a “divorce document”; it is a binding contract that fundamentally governs the disposition of assets upon death.

-For practitioners and clients alike, the “best practice” isn1t just signing the prenuptial agreement and filing it away.
+For practitioners and clients alike, the “best practice” isn't just signing the prenuptial agreement and filing it away.
 The true gold standard of planning is harmonization—the active process of ensuring that your estate plan – i.e. your Will, Trust, and beneficiary designations – serves as the functional mechanism to carry out the promises made in your prenuptial contract.
 This requires deliberate, thoughtful steps for spouses to take after their wedding day.

 Failure to align an estate plan with a prenuptial agreement can lead to a “conflict of instruments,” resulting in costly probate litigation, fiduciary disputes, and the potential frustration of your long-term legacy goals.

 Important note: This blog speaks in generalities about common terms in prenuptial agreements.
 However, the information in this blog is subject to a hugely important caveat: the terms of the specific prenuptial agreement matter.
 A lot.
-Although most prenuptial agreements effect each spouses1 rights in the event of death, some prenuptial agreements have no impact at all on such rights.
+Although most prenuptial agreements effect each spouses' rights in the event of death, some prenuptial agreements have no impact at all on such rights.
 Every prenuptial agreement is different.
 To understand the terms of a specific prenuptial agreement, it is essential that you consult with a qualified attorney.

 The Statutory Power of the Prenuptial Agreement: M.G.L. c.
 209, § 25